Diuris behrii

-Diuris behrii, commonly known as golden cowslips, is a species of orchid which is endemic to eastern Australia.
-It occurs in South Australia, Victoria, New South Wales and the Australian Capital Territory.
+Diuris behrii, commonly known as golden cowslips, is a species of orchid which is endemic to southern continental Australia.
 It has between three and six grass-like leaves and a flowering stem with up to four drooping, yellow flowers with dark streaks on the labellum.
 The flowers appear between September and November in its native range.

 Description

 Diuris behrii is a tuberous, perennial herb with between three and six grass-like, narrow linear leaves up to 200 mm long.
 Up to four drooping, bright yellow flowers are borne on a flowering stem up to 500 mm tall.
 The pedicel of each flower is enclosed in a bract.
 The dorsal sepal is egg-shaped, up to 17 mm long and leans forwards.
 It has dark streaks similar to those on the labellum.
 The lateral sepals are greenish, linear to lance-shaped, up to 25 mm long and turn downwards and parallel to each other.
 The petals spread sideways or droop and are narrow egg-shaped to elliptic, up to 25 mm long on a green, stalk-like "claw".
 The labellum is up to 28 mm long, often has brownish streaks, and has three lobes.
 The centre lobe is a broad wedge shape, often with irregular edges.
 The lateral lobes are small and oblong with toothed edges.
 There are two ridge-like calli about 5 mm long near the mid-line of the labellum.
 Flowering occurs from September to November.